MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpopupmenubar-class.md

  A point on the screen.

 ### Return Value
- Returns a handle to the toolbar where the point lies, if therei is one, or NULL if not.
+ Returns a handle to the toolbar where the point lies, if there is one, or NULL if not.

 ### Remarks